-Criterion c) of our terminological conventions clearly follows from the corresponding statement at the level of Lie algebras, which we now prove.
-Namely \emph{a real subalgebra~$\lie{h}$ of a (finite dimensional) real semisimple Lie algebra~$\lie{g}$ is invariant under some Cartan involution of~$\lie{g}$ if and only if the adjoint action of~$\lie{h}$ on $\lie{g}$ is fully reducible.} \begin{proof} Consider a subalgebra~$\lie{h}$ of a semisimple Lie algebra~$\lie{g}$.
-If~$\lie{h}$ is invariant under~$\theta$, its image under~$\ad:\lie{g}\to\lie{gl}(\lie{g})$ is globally self-adjoint for~$B_\theta$, according to~\ref{compatibility}.
-As $B_\theta$ is \emph{anisotropic}, the orthogonal of a $\ad_{\lie{h}}$-stable subspace defines a stable \emph{supplementary} $\ad_{\lie{h}}$-subspace.
-It implies that~$\lie{h}$ acts fully reducibly on~$\lie{g}$.
+Criterion~(c) of \S\ref{conventions} clearly follows from the corresponding statement at the level of Lie algebras, which we now prove.
+Namely \emph{a real subalgebra $\lie{h}$ of a (finite dimensional) real semisimple Lie algebra $\lie{g}$ is invariant under some Cartan involution of $\lie{g}$ if and only if the adjoint action of $\lie{h}$ on $\lie{g}$ is fully reducible.} \begin{proof} Consider a subalgebra $\lie{h}$ of a semisimple Lie algebra $\lie{g}$.
+If $\lie{h}$ is invariant under $\theta$, its image under $\ad:\lie{g}\to\lie{gl}(\lie{g})$ is stable under taking adjoint with respect to $B_\theta$, according to~\ref{compatibility}.
+As $B_\theta$ is \emph{anisotropic}, the orthogonal complement of a $\ad_{\lie{h}}$-stable subspace defines a \emph{supplementary} $\ad_{\lie{h}}$-stable subspace.
+It implies that $\lie{h}$ acts fully reducibly on $\lie{g}$.

-Assume now that~$\lie{h}$ acts fully reducibly on~$\lie{g}$.
-Denote extension of scalars by an subscripts.
-Then the linear subalgebra~$\ad(\lie{h})_\C$ of~$\lie{gl}(\lie{g})_\C$ has an invariant compact real form~(\ref{invariantcompactrealforms}).
-This real form is contained in an invariant compact real form of~$\ad(\lie{g})_\C$~(\ref{nestedextension}).
-The latter is associated with a Cartan involution~$\theta$ of~$\lie{g}$~(\ref{Cartancomplex}).
-Applying to~$\lie{h}$ the Lie algebra analogue of decomposition~(2) in proof of Theorem~5.1 in~\cite{Mostowherm}, we see that~$\lie{h}$ is invariant under~$\theta$, each factor being contained in a factor of the corresponding Cartan decomposition of~$\lie{g}$. \end{proof}
+Assume now that $\lie{h}$ acts fully reducibly on $\lie{g}$.
+We shall denote the extension of scalars by subscripts.
+Then the linear subalgebra $\ad(\lie{h})_\C$ of $\lie{gl}(\lie{g})_\C$ has an invariant compact real form~\ref{invariantcompactrealforms}.
+This real form is contained in an invariant compact real form of $\ad(\lie{g})_\C$~\ref{nestedextension}.
+The latter is associated with a Cartan involution $\theta$ of $\lie{g}$~\ref{Cartancomplex}.
+Applying to $\lie{h}$ the Lie algebra analogue of decomposition~(2) in proof of Theorem~5.1 in~\cite{Mostowherm}, we see that $\lie{h}$ is invariant under $\theta$, each factor being contained in a factor of the corresponding Cartan decomposition of $\lie{g}$. \end{proof}